Applicant Outreach Toolkit

 The City is in the process of creating local context profiles that provide high-level guidance on how the community likes to participate in outreach.
 The profiles will be uploaded as each community association provides this information.
 Initially these profiles will outline outreach considerations, but as the community completes their local area planning process, they will evolve to include information about current issues and community benefit desires.

 Think about the IAP2 Spectrum of Public Participation when outlining your outreach process.
 You should determine whether you are looking to Inform, Consult, Involve, and Collaborate or Empower your participants.
 Note that the spectrum is not fluid or staged process.
-Where you fall on the spectrum can differ for each stakeholder group and it can vary for different phases of your project.
+Where you fall on the spectrum can differ for each group of interested parties and it can vary for different phases of your project.

 Meaningful outreach is not as simple as a checklist or a one size fits all approach.
 Outreach can take shape in many ways.
 Tactics to implement your outreach process can include but are not limited to: meetings, phone calls, open houses, information sessions, workshops, town halls, pop-ups, design charettes, websites, social media, emails, advertisements, surveys, postcards, flyers and much more!

 This guide provides an overview of some of the high-level questions to keep in mind when thinking about what tactics you want to select and an overview of the tools you could consider for your process.

 Resource: Outreach Tactics & Techniques Overview